rendleyhq/docs.rendleysdk.com/getting-started/subtitles.md

 ## Animations

-Highlight animations for the active word can add more visual appeal to your subtitles.
+Highlight animations for the active word can add visual appeal to your subtitles.
 The SDK offers a variety of built-in animations to cover most use cases.
 To apply a highlight animation:

 ```typescript
 const speed = 0.6;